-In this paper, we shall follow the idea of \cite{Nekrasov:BPZKZ} to provide a derivation of the differential equation using the non-perturbative Dyson-Schwinger (NPDS) equations, which result from the fact that the path integral of the instanton partition function is invariant with respect to the transformations changing topological sectors of the field space.
-We review the result of \cite{Nekrasov:BPZKZ} and study the case of $U(2)$ superconformal linear quiver gauge theories with the next-to-simplest constraint in this paper.
-The natural generalization to $U(N)$ superconformal linear quiver gauge theories will be discussed in a follow-up paper.
-Similar method has also been applied to the study of Bethe/gauge correspondence \cite{Nekrasov:2009uh,Nekrasov:2009ui,Nekrasov:2009rc} in \cite{Jeong:2017pai}.
+In this paper, we shall follow the idea of \cite{Nekrasov:2017gzb} to provide a derivation of the differential equation using the nonperturbative Dyson-Schwinger (NPDS) equations, which result from the fact that the path integral of the instanton partition function is invariant with respect to the transformations changing topological sectors of the field space.
+We review the result of \cite{Nekrasov:2017gzb} and study the case of $\mathrm{U}(2)$ superconformal linear quiver gauge theories with the next-to-simplest constraint in this paper.
+Similar methods have also been applied to the study of Bethe/gauge correspondence \cite{Nekrasov:2009uh,Nekrasov:2009ui,Nekrasov:2009rc} in \cite{Jeong:2017pai}.

 The rest of the paper is organized as follows.
-In Section \ref{sec:degenerateCFT}, we recall some basic facts about two-dimensional Liouville field theory and review the derivation of BPZ equations on the degenerate correlation functions.
-In Section \ref{sec:4dgauge}, we review the relevant details of four-dimensional $\mathcal{N}=2$ quiver gauge theories in the $\Omega$-background.
-We summarize the result of the partition function, and review the NPDS equations.
-In Section \ref{sec:A1}, we study the superconformal gauge theory with gauge group $U(N)$.
+In Sec. \ref{sec:degenerateCFT}, we recall some basic facts about two-dimensional Liouville field theory and review the derivation of BPZ equations on the degenerate correlation functions.
+In Sec. \ref{sec:4dgauge}, we review the relevant details of four-dimensional $\mathcal{N}=2$ quiver gauge theories in the $\Omega$-background.
+We summarize the result of the partition function and review the NPDS equations.
+In Sec. \ref{sec:A1}, we study the superconformal gauge theory with gauge group $\mathrm{U}(N)$.
 We show that the instanton partition function at the simplest nontrivial degenerate point in the parameter space is a (generalized) hypergeometric function.
-After working out this simple warm-up example, we consider the $U(2)$ superconformal linear quiver gauge theory in Section \ref{sec:quiver}.
-We review the second order differential equation on the instanton partition function derived in \cite{Nekrasov:BPZKZ} and derive the third order differential equation for the next-to-simplest case.
+After working out this simple warm-up example, we consider the $\mathrm{U}(2)$ superconformal linear quiver gauge theory in Sec. \ref{sec:quiver}.
+We review the second-order differential equation on the instanton partition function derived in \cite{Nekrasov:2017gzb} and derive the third-order differential equation for the next-to-simplest case.
 We also identify the differential equations derived from both sides using the AGT dictionary.
-Finally, we conclude in Section \ref{sec:Conclusions} and discuss possible directions for future work.
-In the Appendix \ref{sec:hypergeometric} we review some standard material on the (generalized) hypergeometric function.
-In the Appendix \ref{sec:U1} we derive the partition function of the $U(1)$ factor using the NPDS equations.
+Finally, we conclude in Sec. \ref{sec:Conclusions} and discuss possible directions for future work.
+In Appendix \ref{sec:hypergeometric}, we review some standard material on the (generalized) hypergeometric function.
+In Appendix \ref{sec:U1}, we derive the partition function of the $\mathrm{U}(1)$ factor using the NPDS equations.